danny1113/html-parser-builder/README.md

 ### Local

-`Local` will find a HTML element base on the selector, and all the captures inside will find its element based on the element which found by `Local`, this is useful when you just want to capture element that is inside the local group.
+`Local` will find a HTML element that match the selector, and all the captures inside will find its element based on the element found by `Local`, this is useful when you just want to capture element that is inside the local group.

-Just like `HTML`, `Local` can also transform captured result to other data types by adding `transform`:
+Just like `HTML`, `Local` can also transform captured result to other data type by adding `transform`:

 ```swift
 struct Group {